Music for the Winter Solstice Is Back! Don’t Miss This Seasonal Favorite

 We soon learn that a sadistic trucker has been targeting Indigenous women along the same highway.
 He stalks his victims like a hunter, and his truck is filled with trophies from each of his kills.
 By planting half-full bottles of alcohol at crime scenes, the trucker has convinced the police that the deaths are just accidents caused by drunk driving.
 But the local Indigenous community knows something is wrong, even though the authorities refuse to listen to them.

-As Tracy makes her way through her journey, we see how her encounters with white Canadians example like a waitress who ignores her cry for help and a police officer who sees her as a threat become just as dangerous as the killer chasing her.
+As Tracy makes her way through her journey, we see how her encounters with white Canadians, for example, a waitress who ignores her cry for help and a police officer who sees her as a threat, become just as dangerous as the killer chasing her.
 The trucker’s anonymity, much like the faceless killer in Spielberg’s Duel, adds to the tension, making Tracy’s fear and sense of danger even more real for us.

 While the movie does a good job of showing Tracy’s fear and isolation, especially when the trucker’s truck follows her in a way that makes it seem like a predator stalking its prey, the film struggles with too much exposition.
 Because most of the movie takes place in Tracy’s car, we get a lot of explaining instead of showing, which slows things down.
 At first, the explanations are helpful, like when we learn about Tracy’s unhappy marriage through a conversation with her sister, Eve.
 But as the story builds, Tracy’s constant need to talk through every thought and action gets a bit annoying, and we start to feel like the film is just forcing the plot along.